-The short-term incentive (STI) aims to ensure that the Executive Directors are well incentivized to achieve the group performance targets in the shorter-term.
+The short-term incentive ('STI') aims to ensure that the Executive Directors are well incentivized to achieve the group performance targets in the shorter-term.

-At the beginning of each year, the Remuneration and Appointment Committee proposes to the Board (i) the base amount for each Executive Director; and (ii) target ranges, based on the group business plan.
-At the end of the year, the Remuneration and Appointment Committee reviews the group performance against the target ranges, based on the Company's financial records, as audited by the external auditor.
+At the beginning of each year, the CRN proposes to the Board of Directors (i) the base amount for each Executive Director; and (ii) target ranges, based on the group business plan.
+At the end of the year, the CRN reviews the group performance against the target ranges, based on the Company's financial records, as audited by the external auditor.